 Toradex Linux images are built using the Yocto Project/OpenEmbedded-core.
 The same build system can be used to generate SDKs specific to these images.
 A standard Yocto Project SDK includes:

 For more information, refer to the Yocto Project documentation.
-You may also want to check the article How to setup environment for Embedded Linux application development and the Getting Started Guide for alternative sources of information about development environment and cross-toolchain setup.
+You may also want to check the article How to setup environment for Embedded Linux application development and the Quickstart Guide for alternative sources of information about development environment and cross-toolchain setup.

 Whether building an SDK for the standard Toradex demo image or for your own custom image, the method of generating the SDK is the same.
 After building the image as described in the OpenEmbedded-core article, you can use bitbake to generate the SDK: